ddrscott/dbx/README.md

 ### Import CSV file into database

 Column type detection is performed based on column contents.
-By default the new table name will be the file name minus its extension, indexes are added to column ending with `_id$`.
+By default the new table name will be the file name minus its extension, indexes are added to column matching `^(\w+_id|id)$`.

 ```sh
 dbx import path/to/data.csv --name data_v1 --db postgres://localhost/scratch --column-patterns _ref$:string